 Hisense TVs now sit on store shelves beside models from some of the most established and admired TV manufacturers.
-In 2020, it has ditched OLEDs in favour of the QLED sets that Samsung also prefers and, as is the norm with Hisense, its new range of QLEDs are some of the cheapest money can buy.
+As with Samsung, Hisense favours QLED screens for its high-end sets and, as is the norm with Hisense, its QLEDs are some of the cheapest money can buy.

 TVs that cost less than the popular competition have got Hisense a seat at the table, making it the fifth most popular TV brand in the UK.
 But low prices will only get you so far and, in previous years, Hisense’s seat has been more like the folding chair you drag out of the spare room when you have guests than the padded luxury offered by some of its rivals.

-We’ve tested all but two of Hisense’s 2020 range, from its top-end QLEDs down to its entry-level sets, and compared them with similar TVs from the big brands to see if 2020 is the year they can match or even beat them.
+This story focuses on Hisense’s 2020 range.
+We tested all but two of the TVs it released last year, from its top-end QLEDs down to its entry-level sets, and compared them with similar TVs from the big brands to see if 2020 was the year they matched or even beat them.

 Hisense vs everyone else